Posted at 10:26 PM in Felted Sweater projects, Needles | Permalink | Comments (0) | TrackBack (0)

 I felted two sweaters last week - both vintage, wild and crazy stripe-y patterns from The Gap.
 I bought this pattern from Pink Chalk Fabrics with them in mind.
 Two multi-colored cats (without the skirt) to give to T & T for Christmas, or maybe just to keep.

-Kim Taylor - aka "The Sassy Crafter" - wrote with news that her recycled sweater bags have been featured in Stephanie Girard's new book, Sweater Surgery!
+Kim Taylor - aka "The Sassy Crafter" - wrote with news that her recycled sweater bags have been

 The book features several of Kim's original patterns, including my favorite, "The Cheerleader."
 This little leopard number is also a fave.